PacketAnglers/atd-avd-l2ls-campus/README.md

 Click on the **group_vars/ATD.yml** file to open an editor tab and update the following **three** variables.

-> **IMPORTANT** - You must login to a switch to change and retreieve the `arista` user password to a sha512 version.
+> **IMPORTANT** - You must login to a switch to change the `arista` user password to a sha512 version.
+The updated sha512 password will be use to populate the `sha512_password:` key on line 49 of the ATD.yml file.

 - line 5 - `ansible_password:` replace with your Lab's unique password
-- line 49 - `sha512_password:` from a switch
+- line 49 - `sha512_password:` retrieve from switch
-- line 50 - `ssh_key:` from a switch
+- line 50 - `ssh_key:` retrieve from switch

-The `ansible_password` variable is used by Ansible to log into your switches to deploy configurations.
+The `ansible_password` key (line 5) is used by Ansible to log into your switches to deploy configurations.
 The password is unique to your Lab instance and can be found from the **Usernames and Passwords** section of your lab topology screen.

 <img src="images/username_passwords.png" alt="username_passwords" width="500"/>